pforret/jekyll.forret.com/_posts/2021/2021-01-14-cpu-benchmark-apple-silicon-m1.md

     Combined performance index: 100 %</code></pre>

 Some explanation: the Max CPU is the maximum CPU load the ffmpeg or primitive process takes.
 This is running on a 8-core M1, so you could expect the top value to be 800.
-However, the M1&#8217;s cores are not all equal.
+However, the M1's cores are not all equal.
 There are 4 performance cores and 4 efficiency cores, and I have a feeling the latter can not give the same 100% as the former.
 So it could be that the 685 CPU load in the last benchmark is very close to the theoretical maximum for an M1.

 PS: the performance of both benchmarks varies a bit every time you run it.
 With the M1 computer I always end up close to 100%, but rarely exactly at 100%.

 ## Comparison: MacBook Pro 13&#8243; Retina (2013)

 When I bought my old MBP laptop in 2013, it was an impressive machine, with an impressive price.
-I&#8217;ve used it mainly for photography and software development.
+I've used it mainly for photography and software development.
 It has become more and more buggy the last year (CPU overheating, screen flickering, &#8230;).
 And it feels slow, certainly compared to the M1.

 <pre  ><code># macOS 11.1 i386
     * Hardware details: MacBookPro11,1 - 4 CPUs - 16 GiB RAM - Intel Iris GPU